Bitcoin Series #1 - The Basics

 The blockchain was needed not just to implement a distributed ledger, but also to prevent attacks like double spending (spending the same bitcoins twice).
 What prevents double spending is that the peer network only accepts the longest blockchain (as per a majority of the network).
 This means that the ledger is protected by a proof-of-work, since a longer blockchain had more work going into it (solving the cryptographic problems each new block imposes).
 Thus, the mining work serves not just the purpose of creating currency and registering transactions, but also of securing the currency and transactions.

-Although bitcoin uses blockchain technology, the concept of a blockchain itself is not patented (or, arguably, patentable).
+Although Bitcoin uses blockchain technology, the concept of a blockchain itself is not patented (or, arguably, patentable).
 Anyone can launch a different blockchain to support not just different distributed digital currencies (termed “cryptocurrencies”) but also for other purposes.

 For instance, a blockchain could be used to secure and track components through a value chain, thus unquestionably validating their provenance.
-As a result of the above and bitcoin’s price rally, hundreds of different crytocurrencies have emerged.
-The new cryptocurrencies use the same technology, but often have different characteristics, in an attempt to make them technically more attractive than bitcoin.
+As a result of the above and Bitcoin’s price rally, hundreds of different crytocurrencies have emerged.
+The new cryptocurrencies use the same technology, but often have different characteristics, in an attempt to make them technically more attractive than Bitcoin.

 Bitcoin Specifics

-Although bitcoin implemented a blockchain to come into existence, there are still many specifics or parameters which are unique to bitcoin.
+Although Bitcoin implemented a blockchain to come into existence, there are still many specifics or parameters which are unique to Bitcoin.
 Many of these specifics can even change over time.

 For instance, arbitrarily: